 A digital customer portal will almost automatically lead you to collect many customer data, e.g. their buying history.
 This helps you to create personalized and perfectly timed recommendations.
 As after-sales initiative, you can tailor cross-selling and up-selling oﬀers (like consumables, services and add-on insurance) to introduce existing customers to new products and services.
 These oﬀers are particularly eﬀective if they oﬀer specific added value for your customers and have high gross margins.

-A digital customer portal take pressure off your sales staff
+3. A digital customer portal takes pressure off your sales staff

 When your sales guys as well as your customers have access to real-time updates on the status of the latest quotes, orders, or deliveries, account managers can solve more pressing matters than answering those recurring status questions.
 Fixing pressing matters is what strengthens your customer relationship!
 Also: When customers handle their personal account data themselves, errors are reduced.